max0x7ba/const_string/README.md

 It was inteded for boost library, but lacks documentation.

 This allows functions to always take `boost::const_string` argument without memory allocations, unlike `std::string`.
-And no need for overloads that take `std::string_view` instead of `std::string`.
+And no need for separate overloads that take `std::string_view` instead of `std::string`.

 Small string optimization is there and the small string buffer size is controlled by the template argument.